 Saturday, 9:00am - 9:45am

 This class is for kids ages 4-6.
 In this class the kids learn proper etiquette such as sitting, bowing, and learning to practice with a partner.
 Students are engaged in a structured environment with emphasis on learning to take proper falls and mat work, while working on their coordination, concentration and self-confidence.
-Students do not learn throws in this class.
+Students do not throw each other in this class.
 A judo gi is not required.

 Monday, Wednesday, Friday 4:30pm - 6:00pm